 Electronic signature VS digital signature: what’s the difference?

 In today’s digital world, physically signing a document is cumbersome and, quite frankly, unnecessary.
 So it makes sense that electronic signatures are the new standard for businesses.
-They’re quicker, easier, and better suited to a global economy.
+They’re quicker, easier, and better suited to global business processes.

 If you’ve also heard about digital signatures, you’re wondering “are they the same?”
 Good question!
 Although similar, they are, in fact, two very different things.